Vahtera/merrian/README.md

 ```
-'''Program to search for glyphs and definitions withing a language known as "Merrian".'''
+'''Program to search for glyphs and definitions within a language known as "Merrian".'''

 #
 # Copyright (c) Anna Vahtera 2025